The NPRD

 05/30/2024

 A question parents and guardians often ask of children at any age with an eating disorder or disordered eating is ‘Why can’t they just eat?’.
 Jane Reagan, RDN, CEDS, MEd Counseling, and I discuss her self paced training made for parents and caregivers to aid in the eating disorder recovery of their children.
-While parents … Continue reading Why Can’t They Just Eat? →
+While parents can’t heal their children, finding resources to learn around the journey to recovery are priceless.

 Changing the Trajectory